-Joh 17:1 When Jesus had spoken these words, he lifted up his eyes to heaven, and said, “Father, the hour has come; glorify your Son that the Son may glorify you, Joh 17:2 since you have given him authority over all flesh, to give eternal life to all whom you have given him.
+John 17:1 When Jesus had spoken these words, he lifted up his eyes to heaven, and said,“Father, the hour has come; glorify your Son that the Son may glorify you, Joh 17:2 since you have given him authority over all flesh, to give eternal life to all whom you have given him.
 Joh 17:3 And this is eternal life, that they know you the only true God, and Jesus Christ whom you have sent.

 Jesus says that the Father is the only true God.
-Actually if he said “God” instead of Father in verse 1 (the bolded word), this wouldn’t have been a proof that the Father is the only Gpd, because God could have meant the whole Trinity.
-By using the word Father, Jesus clearly states the Father only is the only God, thus excluding the son and the holy spirit.
+Actually if he said “God” instead of Father in verse 1 (the bolded word), this wouldn’t have been a proof that the Father is the only God, because God could have meant the whole Trinity.
+By using the word Father, Jesus clearly states that the Father is the only true God, thus excluding the son and the Holy Spirit.

 The Father is God of Jesus

-Also in other verses, Jesus refers to Father as his God, and this clearly means that he is not God, and can’t be interpreted by the human nature because the human nature is supposed to be God also:
+Also in other verses, Jesus refers to Father as his God, which clearly means that Jesus is not God, and can’t be interpreted by the human nature because the human nature is supposed to be God also:

 Jesus lacks the attributes of God